minoa-lang/reference/src/type-system/types/composite-types/struct-types.md

 ## Anonymous structs [↵](#struct-types)

 An anonymous struct is what is produced when an explicit struct type is used.
-There structs cannot be manually referenced, and therefore have a limited use.
+These structs cannot be manually referenced, and therefore have a limited use.

-Some usecases of an anonymous structs:
+Some usecases of an anonymous struct:
 - to be assigned to type alias
 - to be returned from a [meta function] that returns a type
 - as a field of another type, allowing struct-like field access, but not have the type field explicitly usable